 "A crime, or misdemeanour, is an act committed or omitted, in violation of a public law, either forbidding or commanding it.
-This general definition comprehends both crimes and misdemeanours; which, properly speaking, are mere synonym terms: though, in common usage, the word "crimes" is made to denote such offences as are of a and atrocious dye; while deeper more smaller faults, and omissions of less consequence, are comprised gentler name of "misdemeanours" only."
+This general definition comprehends both crimes and misdemeanours; which, properly speaking, are mere synonym terms: though, in common usage, the word "crimes" is made to denote such offences as are of a deeper and more atrocious dye; while smaller faults, and omissions of less consequence, are comprised under the gentler name of "misdemeanours" only."